Pediatric ear infections (otitis media)

 Refer a Patient

-An ear infection, or otitis media, is the No. 1 reason parents bring their child to a doctor.
-While ear infections are rare in adults, 75 percent of children will develop an ear infection by the time they are 3 years old.
+An ear infection (ear ache), or otitis media (OM), is the number one reason parents bring their child to a doctor.
+While ear infections are rare in adults, 75 percent of children will develop an ear infection by the time they are three years old.

-Chronic otitis media with effusion (COME) occurs when fluid remains trapped in the middle ear over time.
+3. Chronic otitis media with effusion (COME) occurs when fluid remains trapped in the middle ear over time.
 If this happens, your child may not be able to ward off new infections.
 It can also affect hearing.
-COME is commonly known as “swimmer’s ear.”
+COME is commonly known as swimmer’s ear.

 Common symptoms of an ear infection include: